The Brother Moves On: The Goodman Gallery (2015/6)

 The band began a relationship with the Goodman Gallery as part of the Working Title exhibition curated by Emma Laurence.
-This would see the band cement a growing relationship with the gallery having only exhibited as part of the Goethe Institutes Project Space in the Maboneng Precinct's experimentation space Art on Main.
-The exhibition at Art on Main entitled the Brother Breaks the Bullion would be followed by a performance at the Goodman Gallery as part of the prestigious Johannesburg Art Week entitled The Brother Burns the Bullion.
-These exhibitions would include visual artist and visionary Nolan Oswald Dennis.
-Both Oswald Dennis and The Brother Moves On would go on to be represented by the Gallery a first in the South African art and music scene.
+This would see the band cement a growing relationship with the gallery, having only exhibited as part of the Goethe Institutes Project Space in the Maboneng Precinct's experimentation space Art on Main.
+The exhibition at Art on Main entitled The Brother Breaks the Bullion would be followed by a performance at the Goodman Gallery as part of the prestigious Johannesburg Art Week entitled The Brother Burns the Bullion.
+These exhibitions would include the visual artist and visionary Nolan Oswald Dennis.
+Both Oswald Dennis and The Brother Moves On would go on to be represented by the Gallery, a first in the South African art and music scene.
 The Brother Moves On had their first solo exhibition at The Goodman in September 2016, a homage to Nkululeko Mthembu's collaborative spirit.